Skip to content

 Status check Input/Output

 In this technique, the microprocessor reads the status word from port C, checks for a particular status bit in a loop until it gets the proper status to synchronise with the slow peripheral.
 This is the use of handshake signals, where, before transmitting data, the status of the slower peripheral is checked.
 Whether it is ready or not, otherwise the data may be lost.
-The status check process can be explained using the following flow chart, given below.
+The status check process can be explained using the following flow chart, given in Figure 14.

 Status check input output in 8255

-Status check input output
+Figure 14: Status check input output diagram

 Interrupt Input/Output